Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 On the other hand, there are some special families in higher genus which may well be amenable to our method.
 In particular, the Tate module of a cyclic trigonal genus three curve (so-called Picard curves, with affine equations of the form~$y^3 = x^4 + a x^2 + b x+ c$) defined over~$\Q$ splits (over~$\Q(\sqrt{-3})$) into two essentially conjugate self-dual irregular~$3$-dimensional representations of~$G_{\Q(\sqrt{-3})}$.
 These Galois representations conjecturally correspond (see the appendix to~\cite{MR2264659}) to automorphic representations~$\pi$ for a form of~$U(2,1)/\Q$ (splitting over~$\Q(\sqrt{-3})$) such that~$\pi_{\infty}$ is a non-degenerate limit of discrete series and contributes to the coherent cohomology of the associated Shimura variety.
 The methods of this paper should apply (in principle) to these curves.
-This question is being considered by one of our students.